YOU KNOW THE COMMERCIALS

 WHAT ABOUT PROBIOTICS PILLS?

 Probiotic supplements, especially in pill forms, seem to be much more effective at delivering the good guys to your gut than their dairy counterpart.
-Unlike yogurts, the good ones contain no fillers, sugars, or hidden bad bacteria and don’t expire as quickly as yogurt does.
+Unlike yogurts, the good ones have no fillers, sugars, or hidden bad bacteria and don’t expire as quickly as yogurt does.
 Furthermore, you know the exact strains you are getting in a probiotic pill as opposed to yogurt.
-Yogurts can contain billions of different strains of bacteria, yet not all of them are guaranteed to make a positive impact on your gut.
+Yogurts can have billions of different strains of bacteria, yet not all of them are guaranteed to make a positive impact on your gut.
 Pills allow for much more customization when choosing a probiotic supplement to help your personal and unique ailments.

 SO…WHAT TEAM AM I ON AGAIN?